kzisopoulos/piggybank-backend/.clinerules/clinerules.md

 - Use Prisma as an ORM
 - Define clear Prisma models with clear relations in between them.
 - Authentication of each request is a must and unavoidable.
+- Every db query where we perform a transaction should include the userId as an extra measure of protection